 Contactless payments are payments made by waving or tapping your contactless device – usually a card or smartphone – over a reader, which then accepts the payment.

 Contactless credit cards have a chip inside them that emits radio waves.
 An antenna is built into the plastic to secure the connection with a contactless reader.
 This is known as radio frequency identification (RFID) technology.

 To pay for something with a contactless credit card, you hold the card near a payment terminal (known as an RFID reader) and it picks up the signal, communicates with the card and processes the payment.

 The payment terminal will say if the payment was successful or not.
 Sometimes it doesn’t work, and you’ll need to use your pin instead.

-How popular are contactless payments?
+How do I make contactless payments?

 UK Finance data for June 2017

-What are the benefits of contactless cards?
+What are the pros and cons of contactless payment?

 Moneysupermarket is a credit broker – this means we’ll show you products offered by lenders.
 We never take a fee from customers for this broking service.
 Instead we are usually paid a fee by the lenders – though the size of that payment doesn’t affect how we show products to customers.